ben-razor/ceramic-schema-org-plan/README.md

 1. Parse and convert jsonld schemas from schema.org
 2. Provide a web application to search for specific schemas / classes
-3. Convert jsonld schemas into json schema format with some extra options
+3. Convert jsonld schemas into json schema format with extra options for fields
-4. Provide a tool to export schema plus additional info to Ceramic Data Model repository
+4. Provide a tool to export schema plus additional info for use in Ceramic Data Model